wagtail/wagtail/docs/extending/customising_group_views.rst

 .. code-block:: python

-  from wagtail.users.views.groups import GroupViewSet as WagtailGroupViewSet
+  from wagtail.admin.views.groups import GroupViewSet as WagtailGroupViewSet

   from .forms import GroupForm